-This means there are thousands of cohabiting couples currently living in the UK, of which neither member has a legal right to a share of their partner's assets.
-Such couples would also forfeit inheritance rights, the responsibility for acting as next of kin and have no concrete legal agreement about the division of shared assets and child maintenance were they to separate.
+That means there are thousands of couples living together in the UK who have no legal right to a share of their partner’s assets.
+They also have no responsibility for acting as next of kin, no inheritance rights and no legal agreement about the division of child maintenance or shared assets if they separate.

 As with many legal documents, drafting a cohabitation agreement can be complex and confusing so it’s essential to talk to a specialist solicitor at the outset.
 The agreement can actually be quite informal in nature and putting it together needn’t be too onerous, but it’s important to get it right.

 A cohabitation agreement can cover a whole range of topics, typically including:

 We understand that drafting a cohabitation agreement can be seen by some couples as somewhat daunting and rather unromantic.
 Our family law solicitors are very experienced and work in an approachable, sensitive way, to ensure that the process is as hassle-free as possible.

 If you have any questions about cohabitation agreement law, please get in touch with the team who will happily discuss how we can help.

 Lanyon Bowdler was one of the first law firms in the area to introduce a range of flexible pricing options, such as fixed fees and service level guarantees, because we feel it’s important to be open and transparent about how much our services will cost.